-At Step 1, the first level, turkeys have plenty of room to move about and flap their wings.
-Producers need to meet over 120 different standards to achieve a Step 1 certification for their birds – including providing good quality bedding (which promotes good health and welfare and allows birds to dust bathe), a maximum transport time of eight hours, and must not be fed animal by-products in their feed.
+At Step 1, Producers need to meet over 120 different standards to achieve a Step 1 certification for their birds – including providing good quality bedding (which promotes good health and welfare and allows birds to dust bathe), a maximum transport time of eight hours, and must not be fed animal by-products in their feed.
 Whole Foods Market standard also prohibit the use of antibiotics for any purpose.

 Each Step builds on the previous one.
 So birds in a Step 2 system are raised in similar conditions as Step 1 and additionally are provided with enrichments that encourage behavior that’s natural to them, such as pecking, perching and foraging.
 Our producers have found some innovative ways to do this, such as adding hay bales — it’s great to walk into a barn and see the turkeys pecking at the hay, standing on top of the bales, and pulling them apart.
 It might sound simple, but the birds really make the most of this more interesting environment!

 One of the big differences at Step 3 is that birds have access to the outdoors during the day.
 There must be shade and provisions so the birds can hide from predators, and isolate themselves, so they feel comfortable being outdoors and get to enjoy roaming around outside the barn.